natoshiadumont/natoshia-dumont1.github.io/README.md

 ## How to install projects, test, or submit using OpSpark tool (only need to run for os install, os submit, or os test)
 1) in terminal => code ~/.bashrc
 2) in .bashrc file on line 4 => export CHE_PROJECTS_ROOT=/workspace
-3) Exit out of .bashrc file
+3) Exit out of .bashrc file4derf
 4) Exit out of terminal
 5) Reopen terminal
 6) in terminal => sudo apt-get install subversion